PLCnext/CoffeeMachineDemo/README.md

 ![Alt-Text](images/docker.PNG)

 You can view a Node-RED sample application by clicking on the button "Node-RED".
 Node-RED is used in the project to receive OPC UA events (alarms).
 A part of the shown Node-RED flow realizes an OPC UA client.
-The received alarm messages are listed in the dashboard in tabular form and can also be sent via mail if the PLC is connected to the Internet.
+The received alarm messages are listed in the dashboard in tabular form.
 To try this out, it is a good idea to first open the Node-RED Flow to see if the client is connected.
 You should see a green icon under the "OPC UA Client" node together with the text "keepalive" - as shown in the screenshot in the visualization.
-Then open the Dashboard view via "Alarms in Dashboard".
+Then open the dashboard view via "Alarms in Dashboard".
 The table will be empty at this point.

 Next, click on "Create alarm" to open the dialog for blocking the grinder.
 Select "Block grinder" to create the alarm.
 It should now be displayed in the dashboard.
 The same button in the HMI can be used to repair the grinder.
 This means that the alarm is no longer active, but it has not yet been confirmed.
 To do this, select "Alarm Reset".